Activate your pass

 A travel day lasts 24 hours, from midnight to midnight.
 On each travel day, you can take as many trains as you want and go wherever your pass is valid.
 You're free to choose the days when you want to travel.
 Fill in each travel date on your pass before you board the train.

 Take advantage of extra benefits available with your Eurail pass.
 A range of discounts and special offers are available in the European countries where your pass is valid.

 Read more about pass benefits

 Your Eurail pass consists of a pass and a pass cover.
-Before boarding each train, bus or boat, you'll need to record your trip in the "travel report" on the pass cover (in blue or black ink).
+Before boarding each train, bus or boat, you'll need to record your trip in the "travel diary" on the pass cover (in blue or black ink).
 If you forget, you could be fined and pay for a full fare ticket.
-When you get home fromy your trip, make sure you drop your back to us by post, so we can send you a FREE Eurail souvenir to help remember your Eurail journey.
+When you get home from your trip, make sure you send us your travel diary, so we can send you a FREE Eurail souvenir to help remember your Eurail journey.

 Traveling in a group

 Groups of 2 to 5 people can buy a Saver Pass, giving you a 15% discount per person.
 All the travelers' names are printed on the Saver Pass, so this pass is only suitable if you're traveling together for your whole trip.